RCA Short Courses Frequently Asked Questions

 We try to keep classes small.
 Typically, each course usually has between 7 and 20 delegates so that every delegate gets as much individual attention from the tutor as they need depending on the subject matter and complexity of the course.

-Are there facilities for people with disabilities?
+Are there facilities for disabled people?

 Can I have a short course brochure sent to me?